cartheur/ideal/README.md

 The agent is not a passive observer of reality, but rather constructs a perception of reality through active interaction.
 The term embodied means that the agent must be a part of reality for this active interaction to happen.

 Those of you who have a background in cognitive science or psychology are probably already familiar with this idea theoretically.
-In Lesson 1, however, we wish to introduce how this idea translates into the practical design of artificial agents and robots.
+In Section 1, however, we wish to introduce how this idea translates into the practical design of artificial agents and robots.

-## Agent and robot design according to the embodied paradigm
+## 1.2: Agent and robot design according to the embodied paradigm

 The embodied paradigm suggests shifting perspective from:
 - the traditional view in which the agent interprets input data as if it represented the environment (Figure 12/left),